patrickhousley/nextjs-new-relic-browser-agent-repro/README.md

 NOTE: This issue happens regardless of `Link` and `prefetch={false}` in development mode.
 To fully test please use `pnpm build` and `pnpm start` for a production build.

-NOTE: Environment variables are not required to reproduce the issue.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started